Info for traveling with your pets and prepping for a disaster!

 Traveling With Your Pets

 Be sure your pet has ID on them — have them micro chipped — the best one is “Home Again.”
 It can be read by most scanners.
 Tags can get lost.
 Write in permanent marker — I am Lost — then put your home AND a cell phone #.
-Put both in case you loose your cell phone.
+Put both in case you lose your cell phone.
 NO one needs to know your pet's name.
-All they need to know is how to get a hold of you.
+All they need to know is how to get hold of you.
 If you have the telephone numbers embroidered into the collar, that’s even better.

-If you are going out and about with your pets — be sure to bring water for them.
+If you are going out and about with your pets, be sure to bring water for them.

 ALWAYS “pick-up” (the doo-doo’s) — after your pets of any size.
 Be prepared, it is YOUR responsibility as a pet owner!